-The only time I would concede you the ROPC grant type is when you are using a browserless device such as an Apple TV, or you’re asking me to migrate one of your legacy apps from the early 2000’s.
-But then again, I’ve integrated a VB.NET WebForms application with IdentityServer before, so I probably wouldn’t even give you that one…
+The only time I would concede you the ROPC grant type is when you are asking me to migrate one of your legacy apps from the early 2000’s.
+But then again, I’ve integrated a VB.NET WebForms application with IdentityServer (OpenID Connect) before, so I probably wouldn’t even give you that one…

-If you have a native application, start with the Authorization Code flow.
+If you have a native or web server based application, start with the Authorization Code flow.

 If you use this grant type despite the above, I will be nasty to you and say mean things about you both behind your back and to your face.